zerocracy/zerocracy.github.io/_posts/2018/06/2018-06-06-what-is-zerocracy.md

 The platform was launched to the market in May 2018.
-Since then we've already managed to deliver what we promise to a number of happy clients, this is what [they say](/testimonials.html) about us.
+Since then we've already managed to deliver what we promise to a number of
+<a class="highlight">happy clients</a>, this is what [they say](/testimonials.html) about us.

+Here is our <a class="highlight">portfolio</a>, a short list of projects we completed over the last few years using our management platform.

 To try it out, <a href="https://www.0crat.com/rfp" class="highlight">submit an RfP</a>
 and one of [our architects](https://www.0crat.com/team) will get in touch with you.